Cloud Vulnerability DB

 A community-led vulnerabilities database

 Taguette, an open source qualitative research tool, was found to contain a vulnerability (CVE-2025-62527) in versions prior to 1.5.0.
-The vulnerability allows an attacker to request password reset emails containing malicious links, which if clicked by victims, enables the attacker to modify email settings.
-This security issue was discovered and disclosed on October 20, 2025 (GitHub Advisory).
+The vulnerability allowed attackers to request password reset emails containing malicious links that could compromise user accounts if clicked by victims.
+The issue was discovered and disclosed on October 20, 2025, affecting all Taguette versions before 1.5.0 (GitHub Advisory).

-The vulnerability has been assigned a CVSS v3.1 base score of 7.1 (High) with the vector string CVSS:3.1/AV:N/AC:L/PR:N/UI:R/S:U/C:H/I:L/A:N. The technical assessment indicates that the vulnerability requires network access but low attack complexity, with no privileges required.
-However, it does require user interaction for successful exploitation.
-The vulnerability has been classified as CWE-15 (External Control of System or Configuration Setting), indicating that system settings or configuration elements can be externally controlled by a user (GitHub Advisory).
+The vulnerability has been assigned a CVSS v3.1 base score of 7.1 (High), with the vector string CVSS:3.1/AV:N/AC:L/PR:N/UI:R/S:U/C:H/I:L/A:N. This indicates that the vulnerability can be exploited over the network, requires low attack complexity, needs no privileges, but does require user interaction.
+The vulnerability is classified as CWE-15 (External Control of System or Configuration Setting), allowing external control of system settings or configuration elements by unauthorized users (GitHub Advisory).

 Source: This report was generated using AI